cloudsquid/api-example/README.md

 # api-example
-Example usage of the cloudsquid api, including example files
+Example usage of the cloudsquid api